 Currently in the process of restoring the blue interior in my 65 Canadian Pontiac Laurentian 2 door sedan.
 Almost identical to the USA Catalina, interior wise.
 Interior is completely out, seats are getting done.
 I'm now trying to match up the interior blue paint, and I'm having a tough time.
 Been to two paint shops for spray can mix, and they can't quite get this blue correct (or even close).
 Using a reader at one shop (off the glovebox door), paint chips at the other.
 4 cans into it now and getting frustrated.
 I'll keep trying but this is getting expensive.

-The idea is to match to the blue that is on the kick panels, door and rear panels.
-Will be painting the lower and sides of the dash frame, steering column collars, glovebox and ashtray door and window trim.
 The GM Pontiac Catalina brochure states it as being "83 Blue" in the 2 and 4 door sedan.
 It's really a distinctive bright silver blue.
 Quite brilliant.
 Could it be a blue that was used for many different models through the 60's?

 Does anyone know if there is a factory colour that could be suggested that would work here?
 Or an available off the shelf colour from a vendor?
 I see Ames has a VDM12 "Light Blue" and VMD14 "Bright blue", and I'm contemplating trying these.

-Any help is greatly appreciated.
-Images below are taken from the web, but they illustrate what I have, Cheers and Thanks, Mark
+Images below are taken from the web, but they illustrate what I have,

 Mark, I can't say for certain but I think your interior colour is identical to mine.
 When I put in the floor shift column I got from Ken Yackimec I needed to match it so I took my glove box door to Rondex in Winnipeg.
 Do you guys have Rondex there?
 If so, this will help.
 I got the can from Rondex and sprayed my column.
 The colour matched 100% perfect.
 I could not tell the difference between my 3 speed steering column and my floor shift steering column when I set them side by side.
 I had a great fear it was always going to bother me because my column would not be a proper colour match but I couldn't be happier.

 One thing the body shop did whe spraying my dash was to add a "difuser" to cut down the glare off the dash.
 It did tone it down but it still has not been entirely satisfactory.
+Try a paint store and take some interior colour pieces just to get a code.

 Wow, you might be onto something Carl!
 I was sure you had a Teal interior?